 Kate, a graduate of the University of Oklahoma’s Price College of Business, is married to John T. Cotton, has three grown sons – Dr. J Ryan Cotton, Ben A. Cotton and Lee H. Cotton – and enjoys spending time at Lake Martin, reading, walking, silently cheering for the Oklahoma Sooners and “organizing!”

 Born and raised in Montgomery, Ashley Whatley graduated from Auburn University with a Bachelor of Arts in Communications.
 She began her career with the Auburn University Foundation in Major Gifts Development, working and meeting strategic alumni across the country.
 She returned to Montgomery and served as an admissions counselor at Huntingdon College recruiting students around the state of Alabama.
 Ashley joined the Leadership Alabama team in December 2007.
 She serves as the director of programs and membership engagement.

 Ashley serves on UAB’s O’Neal Comprehensive Cancer Center’s Young Supporters Board, the PARCA Roundtable, and the YWCA Kids Korner Committee.
 She is a member of the Kiwanis Club of Birmingham, and serves on the Kiwanis Connect Committee.
 Ashley and her children live in Homewood, Alabama, and they thoroughly enjoy their community and its many activities.
-Besides keeping up with son Tripp and daughter Lexie, she enjoys volunteering at their schools, cooking new recipes, watching football and spending time with family at Lake Martin.
+Besides keeping up with her son Tripp and daughter Lexie, she enjoys volunteering at their schools, cooking new recipes, watching football and spending time with family at Lake Martin.